 THEN came the Oscar ® winning movie.

-NOW, following its critically acclaimed Off-Broadway run at the Barrow Street Theatre, and sold out engagements in Edinburgh and London, Billy Hayes is taking his riveting one-man show on tour.
-In this “engrossing,” “spellbinding” performance, Billy recounts the true story of his time in Turkish prisons and his brazen, harrowing escape.
+NOW, in this “engrossing” “spellbinding” one man show, Billy recounts the true story of his time in Turkish prisons and his brazen, harrowing escape.
 It’s an epic journey of self-discovery, a cautionary, yet uplifting tale of desperation, determination and personal transformation.

 Hayes was arrested at the Istanbul airport in 1970 with two kilos of hashish taped to his body.
 The Turkish High Court sentenced him to life in prison.
 Five years later, Billy escaped from Imrali Island prison in the dead of night – rowing 17 miles across the Sea of Marmara in a raging storm.